shfischer/GA_MSE_PA/readme.md

 ([Jardim et al.,
 2017](https://ec.europa.eu/jrc/en/publication/assessment-all-initiativea4a-workshop-development-mse-algorithms-rflra4a)).

-The master branch contains the code for the open access publication:
+The master branch contains the code for the publication:

 > Fischer, S. H., De Oliveira, J. A. A., Mumford, J. D., and Kell, L. T.
 > (2021).
 Using a genetic algorithm to optimise a data-limited catch